914 Sound Recording Studios

 Historical Marker: On this spot in the 1970s, a garage was reborn as a refuge where rock-'n'-roll bands gave voice to a generation yearning for change.
 Back when music was captured on vinyl.
 Brooks Arthur's 914 Sound Recording Studios allowed musicians the freedom to hone their craft away from the pressures of the big city.
-Among the iconic tracks laid down here were Bruce Springsteen's Born To Run and Janis Ian's At Seventeen - anthems of youthful rebellion emblematic of the time.
+Among the iconic tracks laid down here were Bruce Springsteen's "Born To Run" and Janis Ian's "At Seventeen" - anthems of youthful rebellion emblematic of the time.
 The music made here endures long after 914's last note.
 In memory of Kevin J. Quaranta Erected 2016

 When Arthur purchased the building, it was an old garage.
 He then turned it into a recording studio, and artists were drawn there because it got them out of the hustle and bustle of New York City.
 There was an all-night diner next door, and some artists would simply work through the night, taking occasional breaks to go to the diner for a quick meal.

 Arthur added a unique touch to the studio: he built a football field behind it to give performers a chance to unwind.
 When Bruce Springsteen and the E Street Band recorded at 914 (914 was once the area code for that part of New York), the band decided to avoid the hassle of driving back and forth to New Jersey by pitching tents behind the studio and camping out.